chrisstef/chrisstef/README.md

 ## About

-Welcome to my small corner of the internet.
+Greetings!
 I'm a software developer with a passion for user interfaces and web3.
 What's up with you?

 ## Languages 💻